andymccall/agon-development/01-hellochar/asm/README.md

-### 01-helloworld
+### 01-hellochar

-This program prints Hello, World! to the console.
+This program prints a character to the console.

 #### Building

 Perform the following commands to compile the project:

 ```
-username@host:~$ cd agon-development/01-helloworld/asm
+username@host:~$ cd agon-development/01-hellochar/asm
 username@host:~$ make
 Building project...
 mkdir -p bin